Trading Taxes in the US

 If you have a valid section 475(f) mark-to-market election in place, your trading gains and losses are generally reported as ordinary income or loss on Form 4797 instead, and the capital-loss limitation does not apply to those mark-to-market positions.

-Schedule C should then have just expenses and zero income, whilst your trading profits are reflected on Schedule D. To prevent any confusion, it’s a useful tax tip to include a statement detailing your situation.
+Schedule C should then have just expenses and zero income, while your trading profits are reflected on Form 4797 (if a valid section 475(f) election is in place) or Schedule D (if no election has been made).
+To prevent any confusion, it’s a useful tax tip to include a statement detailing your situation.

 Examples